GODCarNageOP/Social-Media/README.md

 // how to run client

-cd client
+cd client,
-npm install -install all dependencies npm run dev- run the app
+npm install -install all dependencies, npm run dev- run the app,

 // how to run server
 create a file inside config.env ins ided in server config folder cond  config.env